-Withdrawal of excess contributions
+Withdrawal of Excess Contributions

 If you withdraw excess contributions from your RRSP, you will have to include the withdrawn amount in your income for the year of withdrawal, even if you have never deducted this amount in your previous tax returns.
 However, an offsetting deduction can be claimed when certain conditions are met.
+You can refer to Form T746 to find out if you are eligible for this offsetting deduction.